KimmistrySet/LCBotBuild/README.md

 The program in this repository records customer service chat information in a database.
 The full version of this bot records contact information and keyword information in a separate log sheet for more practical applications as a lead capture bot.
-Contact me for more detailed information
+Contact me for more detailed information.